 All written content on this site is for information purposes only.
 The information contained herein does not constitute investment, financial, tax, or legal advice.
 Further, this information is general in nature and is not intended to be reflective of any specific plan.
-Opinions expressed herein are solely those of Thesharpchartist administrators, unless otherwise specifically cited.
-Material presented is believed to be from reliable sources and no representations are made by our firm or its representatives as to another parties’ informational accuracy or completeness.
-All information or ideas provided should be discussed in detail with an advisor, accountant or legal counsel prior to implementation.
+Opinions expressed herein are solely those of Thesharpchartist and the site administrators, unless otherwise specifically cited.
+Material presented is believed to be from reliable sources and no representations are made as to another parties’ informational accuracy or completeness.
+All information or ideas provided should be discussed in detail with your advisor, accountant or legal counsel prior to implementation.

 Advisory services are offered through Financial Perspectives, Inc., an investment advisor firm domiciled in the State of California (see “FPI”‘s Terms and Conditions here).
 The presence of this website on the Internet shall not be directly or indirectly interpreted as a solicitation of investment advisory services to persons of another jurisdiction unless otherwise permitted by statute.